DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 This are the minimum versions that are guaranteed to work and worked during development and tested with.

+In order to install OCaml and Opam, we suggest to follow the instructions in this [link](https://ocaml.org/docs/installing-ocaml).

 ## Installation

 To install the project you need to clone the repository and install the dependencies.